How Does EverWild Incorporate Projects

-EverWild weaves academic subjects effortlessly into daily learning experiences.
+EverWild’s projects effortlessly include the practice of academic subjects through daily learning experiences.
 Through exploration and projects children encounter real-time experiences applying natural science knowledge, mathematics, literacy, social studies, physical education and the arts.
 Children are challenged at an individually appropriate pace and expand upon the origin of their understanding as they grow developmentally in age.
+Projects are developed based on the group’s interest and naturally occurring events in nature with the support of qualified mentors.

 Science: The life-cycle of a tadpole; composting; how to use edible and useful plants; solar ovens; building a wind powered boat; identifying rocks, plants, animals, animal tracks; watershed mapping; different environments and their relationship to each other; life-cycle of animals on land and water; anatomy of a local plant; etc.